-Any three credit 100 or 200 level ART, ENG, FRE, HUM, MUS, PHI, REL or SPA elective may be used, except ENG 111, ENG 112 or ENG 210.
+2 Any three credit 100 or 200 level ART, ENG, FRE, HUM, MUS, PHI, REL or SPA elective may be used, except ENG 111, ENG 112 or ENG 210.
 CST 130, 131, 132 or 136 may also be used.
 Students intending to transfer should contact the four-year college and choose a humanities course from the "Approved List of Transfer Courses" that is recommended by their transfer institution.

-Any 100 or 200 level social science elective may be used.
+3 Any 100 or 200 level social science elective may be used.
 Students intending to transfer should contact the four-year college and choose a social science course from the "Approved List of Transfer Courses" that is recommended by their transfer institution.

-\This course has a prerequisite.
+^{} This course has a prerequisite.
 Prerequisites for all courses are listed in the course description section at the back of the catalog.

-SECOND YEAR - FALL SPRING
+SECOND YEAR Spring

-ARC 221 CIV 135
+FALL CIV 135

-GIS 200 CIV 171
+ARC 221 CIV 171

-HLT/PED CST 100
+GIS 200 CST 100

-MEC 132 GIS 201
+HLT/PED GIS 201

-PHY 201 Humanities/Fine Arts
+MEC 132 Humanities/Fine Arts

-Elective

-Social Science Elective
+PHY 201 Social Science Elective

-&lt;sup>4Students transferring to a four-year institution should also complete PHY 202.
+4 Students transferring to a four-year institution should also complete PHY 202.